LightArcStudios/LightArcStudios.github.io/enter-the-void/index.md

   </strong>
 </p>

 &nbsp;BUILD YOUR OWN MAP!
-We might even put one in the pack if it’s fun!
+We might even put one in a community map pack if it’s fun!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;